-State means any state of the United States, the District of Columbia, the Commonwealth of Puerto Rico, U.S. Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, and any agency or instrumentality thereof exclusive of local governments.
+State means any State of the United States, the District of Columbia, the Commonwealth of Puerto Rico, U.S. Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, and any agency or instrumentality thereof exclusive of local governments.

-Student Financial Aid (SFA) means Federal awards under those programs of general student assistance, such as those authorized by Title IV of the Higher Education Act of 1965, as amended, (20 U.S.C.
-1070–1099d), which are administered by the U.S. Department of Education, and similar programs provided by other Federal agencies.
-It does not include Federal awards under programs that provide fellowships or similar Federal awards to students on a competitive basis, or for specified studies or research.
+Student Financial Aid (SFA) means Federal awards under those programs of general student assistance, such as those authorized by Title IV of the Higher Education Act of 1965, as amended (20 U.S.C.
+1070-1099d), which the U.S. Department of Education administers, and similar programs provided by other Federal agencies.
+It does not include Federal awards under programs that provide fellowships or similar Federal awards to students on a competitive basis or for specified studies or research.

-Subaward means an award provided by a pass-through entity to a subrecipient for the subrecipient to carry out part of a Federal award received by the pass-through entity.
-It does not include payments to a contractor or payments to an individual that is a beneficiary of a Federal program.
-A subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract.
+Subaward means an award provided by a pass-through entity to a subrecipient for the subrecipient to contribute to the goals and objectives of the project by carrying out part of a Federal award received by the pass-through entity.
+It does not include payments to a contractor, beneficiary, or participant.
+A subaward may be provided through any form of legal agreement consistent with criteria in with § 200.331, including an agreement the pass-through entity considers a contract.

-Subrecipient means an entity, usually but not limited to non-Federal entities, that receives a subaward from a pass-through entity to carry out part of a Federal award; but does not include an individual that is a beneficiary of such award.
-A subrecipient may also be a recipient of other Federal awards directly from a Federal awarding agency.
+Subrecipient means an entity that receives a subaward from a pass-through entity to carry out part of a Federal award.
+The term subrecipient does not include a beneficiary or participant.
+A subrecipient may also be a recipient of other Federal awards directly from a Federal agency.

 Subsidiary means an entity in which more than 50 percent of the entity is owned or controlled directly by a parent corporation or through another subsidiary of a parent corporation.

-Supplies means all tangible personal property other than those described in the definition of equipment in this section.
-A computing device is a supply if the acquisition cost is less than the lesser of the capitalization level established by the non-Federal entity for financial statement purposes or $5,000, regardless of the length of its useful life.
-See also the definitions of computing devices and equipment in this section.
+Supply means all tangible personal property other than those described in the equipment definition.
+A computing device is a supply if the acquisition cost is below the lesser of the capitalization level established by the recipient or subrecipient for financial statement purposes or $10,000, regardless of the length of its useful life.
+See this section’s definitions of computing devices and equipment.

-Telecommunications cost means the cost of using communication and telephony technologies such as mobile phones, land lines, and internet.
+Telecommunications cost means the cost of using communication technologies such as mobile phones, landlines, and the internet.

-Termination means the ending of a Federal award, in whole or in part at any time prior to the planned end of period of performance.
-A lack of available funds is not a termination.
+Termination means the action a Federal agency or pass-through entity takes to discontinue a Federal award, in whole or in part, at any time before the planned end date of the period of performance.
+Termination does not include discontinuing a Federal award due to a lack of available funds.

-Third-party in-kind contributions means the value of non-cash contributions (i.e., property or services) that—
+Third-party in-kind contributions means the value of non-cash contributions (meaning, property or services) that:

-(1) Benefit a federally-assisted project or program; and
+(1) Benefit a project or program funded by a Federal award; and

-(2) Are contributed by non-Federal third parties, without charge, to a non-Federal entity under a Federal award.
+(2) Are contributed by non-Federal third parties, without charge, to a recipient or subrecipient under a Federal award.

-Unliquidated financial obligations means, for financial reports prepared on a cash basis, financial obligations incurred by the non-Federal entity that have not been paid (liquidated).
-For reports prepared on an accrual expenditure basis, these are financial obligations incurred by the non-Federal entity for which an expenditure has not been recorded.
+Unliquidated financial obligation means financial obligations incurred by the recipient or subrecipient but not paid (liquidated) for financial reports prepared on a cash basis.
+For reports prepared on an accrual basis, these are financial obligations incurred by the recipient or subrecipient but for which expenditures have not been recorded.

-Unobligated balance means the amount of funds under a Federal award that the non-Federal entity has not obligated.
-The amount is computed by subtracting the cumulative amount of the non-Federal entity's unliquidated financial obligations and expenditures of funds under the Federal award from the cumulative amount of the funds that the Federal awarding agency or pass-through entity authorized the non-Federal entity to obligate.
+Unobligated balance means the amount of funds under a Federal award that the recipient or subrecipient has not obligated.
+The amount is computed by subtracting the cumulative amount of the recipient’s or subrecipient’s unliquidated financial obligations and expenditures under the Federal award from the cumulative amount of funds the Federal agency or pass-through entity authorized the recipient or subrecipient to obligate.